bradygaster-zz/azure-tools-vscode/README.md

     ![Sign in using a Microsoft account](./docs/media/sign-in-msa.gif)

-- Browse extensions in the Azure portal shows a pick list of all your resources.
+- Browse resources in the Azure portal shows a pick list of all your resources.
 When clicked, you'll go right to the portal blade for that resource.

     ![Browse to portal feature](./docs/media/browse-to-resource-in-portal.gif)